On the train to Astelica

 When finally Adano could muster his courage, he asked Arizzi: “So what’s this Sirian culture all about?
 Why do the Astelicans want to adopt it so badly?”

 “The Sirians are incredible proud of having discovered the Proof and having pushed us into the Canonical Era.
 They claim that without their help, the V factions would have competed pointlessly against one another for decades.
-Surely, that’s a bit of a hyperbole, as more accurate estimates state that the crystallization of Sirius Zero in 2193 accelerated the Proof by less than ten years.
+Surely, that’s a bit of a hyperbole, as more accurate estimates state that the crystallization of Sirius A in 2193 accelerated the Proof by less than ten years.
 Yet, in retrospect those few years that were gained turned out to be invaluable.
-The Sirians feared that there would be repercussions from the Cosmics for trying to crystallize Sirius Zero, but they were courageous enough to go ahead anyway.
+The Sirians feared that there would be repercussions from the Cosmics for trying to crystallize Sirius A, but they were courageous enough to go ahead anyway.
 At least since then on, courage became the core value of the Sirians.
 If the Sirians really want something, they will go for it, no matter the cost or risk.”

 “Isn’t that a bit reckless or even suicidal?”